mars0i/free/doc/notes/example_1.md

 making sigma-dt smaller.

 The value around which phi (at level 1) more or less settles is between the true mean value and the original prior mean.
+(Note that the "true mean value" is the value such that if run through g(), i.e.  h() and theta, will produce the mean of the input distribution.
+That is, it's the inverse of g applied to the mean of the inputs.)

-Note that the "true mean value" is the value such that if run through g(), i.e.  h() and theta, will produce the mean of the input distribution.
-That is, it's the inverse of g applied to the mean of the inputs.
+Question: Why doesn't the adjustment of theta fix this problem?